Ichoran/teensy-stimulus/README.md

 #### With Parameters

-*There are no channel-independent commands that take parameters at this time.*
+*There are no channel-independent commands that take parameters at this time save the identity-setting command (see above).*

 ### Channel-Dependent Commands